 One hundred and twenty-one in-house French texts are available online.
 Ten have been translated into Spanish.
-Documents from this encyclopaedia were downloaded 4.1 million times in 2018.
 In 2016, because of the lack of dedicated funding, the production of Orphanet's in-house general public encyclopaedia was interrupted.
 However, Orphanet disseminates high quality texts intended for the general public that are produced by third parties (see sections Links to External Rare Disease Literature).